ariaxhan/sanity-books/src/content/homepage/-index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Astro Project"
+  title: "Sanity Books"
-  content: "Astroplate is a free starter template built with Astro and TailwindCSS, providing everything you need to jumpstart your Astro project and save valuable time."
+  content: "Are you a fan of horror novels?
+Well, so are we.
+Visit us for the latest reviews and recommendations on the best horror novels out there."
-  image: "/images/banner.png"
+  image: "/images/bookcovers/ghostimg.png"
   button:
-    enable: true
+    enable: false
     label: "Get Started For Free"
     link: "https://github.com/zeon-studio/astroplate"